MajorZiploc/tooling_notes/art/blender/notes.md

 Use Pose: current
 Click Retarget Animation
-  if you get crazy stretching then the mappings are wrong if limbs dont align with Mixamo rig, then you need to change your riggify rig settigs to use FK instead of IK for all limbs if using FK (1.0) else invert this (0.0)
+  if you get crazy stretching then the mappings are wrong if limbs dont align with Mixamo rig, then you need to change your riggify rig settings to use FK instead of IK for all limbs if using FK (1.0) else invert this (0.0)
   NOTE: to see these controls in N: Tool of pose_mode of your riggify rig
     a -- select all